 In order to conduct an effective PPC strategy, there needs to be a certain level of literacy with its metrics that can be quite overwhelming for newcomers.

-Compared to the other methods of web marketing, PPC generally has one of the steepest learning curves of all and will require significant commitment for even a marginal level of proficiency to the gained.
+Compared to the other methods of digital marketing, PPC generally has one of the steepest learning curves of all and will require significant commitment for even a marginal level of proficiency to the gained.

 2. Can Be Expensive